CEU-Economics-and-Business/2021-11-02-ECBS-6233/_extras/assignment.md

 Show all your work in a public GitHub repository.
 (Please start a new one.)

+Choose one (not both) of the two tracks below.

 ### Track 1
 1. Take a paper to replicate.
 Pick one [from here](https://www.i4replication.org/reports.html), [here](https://zenodo.org/communities/restud-replication), or anywhere you like.
 The paper can use any programming language.
 2. Download its replication package and commit it to a new GitHub repository.